homedepot/flow/README.md

 **Environment Variables:**

-SLACK_WEBHOOK_URL (required) for sending release notes to slack
+SLACK_WEBHOOK_URL *(required)* for sending release notes to slack

-TRACKER_TOKEN (Required) to access Pivotal Tracker story information when building release notes
+TRACKER_TOKEN *(required)* to access Pivotal Tracker story information when building release notes

-GITHUB_TOKEN (Required) for access to your project API _NOTE: Requires repo access only._
+GITHUB_TOKEN *(required)* for access to your project API _NOTE: Requires repo access only._

 **Settings.ini (Global Settings):**
-bot_name (required) default bot name.
+bot_name *(required)* default bot name.
 Can be overridden by users in their buildConfig.json.

-emoji (required) default emoji.
+emoji *(required)* default emoji.
 Can be overridden by users in their buildConfig.json.

-release_note_attachment_color (required) default bar color for release notes.
+release_note_attachment_color *(required)* default bar color for release notes.
 Can be overridden by users in their buildConfig.json.

-error_attachment_color (required) default bar color for errors sent to slack.
+error_attachment_color *(required)* default bar color for errors sent to slack.
 Can be overridden by users in their buildConfig.json.

 generic_message_slack_url (optional) sets generic channel when using the custom message feature of slack